williamfiset/DEPRECATED-data-structures/README.md

 6) Send pull request for review :open_mouth:

 ### Testing

 This repository places a large emphasis on good testing practice to ensure that published data structures are bug free and high quality.
 Testing is done using a combinations of frameworks including: [JUnit](http://junit.org/junit4/), [Mockito](http://site.mockito.org/) and the [Google Truth](http://google.github.io/truth) framework, but mostly JUnit.

-When developing you likely do not want to run all tests for every data structure.
-Instead you probably only care about one particular test class you wish to run.
-For example if you want to run the LinkedListTest.java file under [LinkedList/tests/LinkedListTest.java](LinkedList/tests/LinkedListTest.java) you can execute:
+When developing you likely do not want to run all tests but only a subset of them.
+For example, if you want to run the LinkedListTest.java file under [LinkedList/tests/LinkedListTest.java](LinkedList/tests/LinkedListTest.java) you can execute:
 ```bash
 data-structures$ gradle test --tests "LinkedListTest"
 ```